sadia111-a/Corporate-Event-Management/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## five features and functionalities of my website:

+- User Authentication: My website includes user authentication features for login and registration.
+Users can create an account, log in, and log out securely.
+Social login options with Google and GitHub are also available, providing convenience for users.
+- Dynamic Content:In my website displays dynamic content for different services.
+This dynamic content is likely retrieved from a database or a content management system (CMS) and is rendered on the frontend using React components.
+- Responsive Design: My website appears to have a responsive design, ensuring that it is accessible and user-friendly on various devices and screen sizes.
+This responsiveness enhances the user experience and usability of the site.
+- Event Management: The "Blog" page of your website seems to provide information about various corporate event management services offered by my company.
+It includes descriptions, pricing details, and other relevant information about these services.
+Users can learn about services and offerings through this section.
+- Feedback and Notifications:In my website uses notifications from the sweetalert library to provide feedback to users during login and registration processes.
+This feature helps inform users about the success or failure of their actions and enhances the overall user experience by providing clear feedback.

 <div align="center">
   <img height="60" src="https://edurev.gumlet.io/AllImages/original/ApplicationImages/CourseImages/944e5d47-8c55-4a89-91e5-22ab5f2798fc_CI.png">
   <h1>MCQ TEST</h1>